skule/skule.ca/finances/finance-committee.md

 Generally, the application process starts every May.
 Check back here for the applications in 2024!

 Note that all finance committee meetings are open to the public and their minutes are publically available.
-If you are interested in joining a meeting, you can check the Skule calendar, the regular governance newsletters emailed from the VPF (Ken Hilton), or email finance.secretary@skule.ca for the date and location.
+If you are interested in joining a meeting, check the Skule calendar or governance newsletters emailed from the Vice President Communications, or [email vpcomm@skule.ca](mailto:vpcomm@skule.ca) for the date and location.

 ## Finance Committee Internal Guidlines